blakelongfield/EventTrackerProject/README.md

 The index method: A list of all the workouts in the database will be shown.
 Route: api/workouts

+The findById method: When an id of a specific workout is passed in by the user, that workout will be shown.
+Route: api/workouts/{id}

 The create method: Creates a new workout when the user passes in the necessary information.
 Route: api/workouts